 Family Visa Preferences

-- Second Preference: The second preference category, which is where you fit, is actually made up of two subcategories, each with different waiting periods.
+Second Preference: The second preference category is actually made up of two subcategories, each with different waiting periods.
 In subcategory 2A are spouses or unmarried sons or daughters under age 21 of a permanent resident (green card holder).
 In subcategory 2B are the unmarried sons and daughters over age 21 of a permanent resident (they usually wait longer than 2As).

 Employment Visa Preferences